 This morning, we’ll visit a factory where hand-made “Panama” hats are formed into their final shapes.
 Worn all over Latin America, these hats are a traditional product of Ecuador.
 Then we’ll head for the Central Bank Museum complex, which includes collections from the pre-colonial Cañari and Inca cultures, an ethnographic museum of Ecuador’s diverse cultures, and a museum featuring historic currency.
 We’ll also walk through the Pumapungo Ruins, an archaeological excavation of the ancient Inca city of Tomebamba.
 After an included lunch at a local restaurant in Cuenca, we fly to Quito and check in to our hotel.
 Dinner is on your own this evening.

-This morning, we'll explore Quito, beginning with visits to the Middle of the World Monument on the equator and the Inti Nan Museum.
+This morning, we'll explore Quito, where we'll visit the interactive Inti Nan Museum.
 Then we'll explore the city's historic center, a UNESCO World Heritage Site filled with well-preserved Spanish Colonial architecture including the at the La Basilica church.
 We'll walk through Independence Plaza and by the Presidential Palace and La Compania church, then visit San Francisco Square with its historic church and convent.
 After lunch at a local restaurant, we'll visit La Ronda Street.
 We'll gather for a Farewell Dinner this evening, then transfer to the airport for return flights to the U.S.